melanie-oneill/special-topics-labs-interview/README.md

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.

 * _Melanie_: I feel like Ringo Starr is underappreciated.
 I understand that maybe he didn't necessarily contribute the most, but the Beatles were the Beatles because they were all there.
+My favorite song growing u pwas definietly Yellow Submarine.
+Maxwell's Silver Hammer always creeped me out.
+Now, I think Eleanor Rigby is really interesting, catchy song.

 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).